Kadiri: Economy

 An industrial estate was established under APIIC in 49.29 acre.

-Kadiri is one of the important Agriculture Centre in Anantapuramu District, being surrounded by number of villages whose activity is mainly agriculture.
-The major crops cultivated here are Paddy, Jowar, Tobacco and cotton.
-Other crops that are grown here are Groundnuts, Sunflower, Toor dal, Mustard seeds and Sugar cane.
-The vegetation of most famous Tamoto has its native here.
-Other vegetables include Chillies, Ridge Gourd, Beans, Cluster Beans.
-All types of leafy vegetables are grown here.
-The soil here is of mixed varieties making it suitable to grow many crops.
+Kadiri is one of the important agriculture centers in Anantapuramu district, being surrounded by a number of villages whose activity is mainly agriculture.
+The major crops cultivated here are paddy, jowar, tobacco and cotton.
+Other crops also grown here are groundnuts, sunflowers, toor dal, mustard seeds and sugar cane.